Meghan DeRoma (she/her) is a visual artist from Los Angeles, CA, working in mixed media, installation, sculpture, and curation.

 Artist Statement

-I am interested in human relationship with nature, ranging from that which is observed in self-reflection to passive, unconscious physical coexistence.
+I am interested in human relationship with nature, ranging from the observed in self-reflection to passive, unconscious physical coexistence.
 From where we go lost as a species to where we can re-place ourselves in the greater web of all beings.
-My portal to this place is through my exploration of my relationship to the Self and to Nature, and my [our] inherent wildness.
+My portal to this place is through the exploration of the inner journey, my relationship to the Self and to Nature, and my [our] inherent wildness.

-My methodology involves piecing together many tiny parts, a metaphor for the human experience and the building of identity.
-I use found paper, gouache, acrylic, fabric, and other foraged natural materials.
-Through the process of deconstruction, redressing (painting patterns, sewing accoutrement) and reconstruction of these ephemera, archetypal symbols and themes of the intricacy and nuance of human relationship emerge—relation to Self, to others, to the societally implicit other-ness of nature, and the inherent wildness of mammalian being.
+My methodology involves piecing together many tiny parts, whatever the medium—a metaphor for the human experience and the building of identity.
+I use found paper, personal ephemera, gouache, acrylic, fabric, and other foraged natural materials.
+Through the process of deconstruction, re-dressing (painting patterns, sewing accoutrement, i.e.), and reconstruction of these ephemera, archetypal symbols and themes of the intricacy and nuance of human relationship emerge—relation to Self, to others, to the societally implicit other-ness of nature, and the inherent wildness of mammalian being.

-In each of these relationships there are fractals to be found, and patterns interrupted, but stepping back, they all converge in a picture of wholeness.
-I wants to see myself unfold, and in doing so, allow others to see themselves, and to be seen, especially as we necessarily find our way back towards a realization that we are nature and that we are a small bit of an ecosystem full of human and non-human beings.
+In each of these relationships, there are fractals observed, and patterns interrupted.
+But stepping back, they converge in a picture of wholeness.
+I want to see myself unfold, and in doing so, allow others to see themselves, and to be seen, especially as we necessarily find our way back towards a realization that we are nature and that we are a small bit of an ecosystem full of human and non-human beings.

 The materials I am using are often given to me or foraged from my own life and archives.
 To me, the whole is bigger than the sum of the parts, but the unique pieces that come together to form the whole are each important and lend meaning and texture to the final poetry of the piece.